-Our school community will keep alive the memory of Jesus through the Eucharist and through the practice of our Faith.
-We want everyone at Saint Augustine's to experience the joy of the Gospel in their journey through school and beyond.
+Our faith is nourished through the Eucharist and we want everyone at Saint Augustine's to experience the joy of the Gospel in their journey through school and beyond.
+We will foster in all members of our community a love of God and a love of others as Jesus taught us.